Simple and general unitarity conserving numerical real time propagators of time dependent Schr\"odinger equation based on Magnus expansion: Magnus expansion up to the fourth order and approximate propagators

 As is clear from the above expressions up to the fourth order, the $n$th order ME term consists of $n$ ordered time integrations.
-Thus, unless the time dependent Hamiltonian has singularity, considering up to the $n$th term of ME will ensure that the numerical algorithm is exact up to $\delta t^n$ at the minimum.
-In practice, actual order is even better because an $n$th term involves $n-1$ nested commutators.
+Recently, a systematic method to generate all the ME terms as ordered integrals of right nested commutators was also developed.\cite{arnal-jpc2} This means that unless the time dependent Hamiltonian has singularity, considering up to the $n$th term of ME will ensure that the numerical algorithm is exact up to $\delta t^n$ at the minimum.
+In fact, the actual order of accuracy is even better because the $n$th term involves $n-1$ nested commutators.
 In addition, terms of even order of $\delta t$ in general disappear once explicit expansion is made with respect to $\delta t$ in a symmetric manner, as shown in Appendix A, which renders the practical order of accuracy of any nominally odd order approximation to become the next order.
 More detailed consideration of this is provided below.